BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 And that's it!
 Now you are much less likely to encounter any Cryptobros in the wild~ ♥

-## If you like this blocklist and want to know when new blocklist batches are released,
+## If you like this blocklist and want to know when new blocklist batches are released:
-consider following me on Twitter: https://twitter.com/FoolGremlin
+Consider following me on Twitter: https://twitter.com/FoolGremlin

 Or, buy me a coffee so I can fuel the late nights I'll be spending working on this ☺: https://ko-fi.com/bigshot

 Also, big shoutout to the guys who made Red Block!
 This wouldn't be as easy without them. :)

-My target blocklist size goal is 125k.
-We are currently at 4,882.
-Just about 120k left to go!

 ## Do you believe that your account has been added to this blocklist by mistake?